David DeJulius: Junior season

 In August 2020, he was granted a waiver to play immediately as a transfer.
 On February 25, 2021, he became the fifth member of the 2020–21 Cincinnati Bearcats to opt out of the rest of the 2020–21 NCAA Division I men's basketball season due to the mental impact of COVID-19.
 Within two days after the March 14, 2021 American Athletic Conference men's basketball tournament championship game loss to Houston, the Bearcats saw six players enter the transfer portal.
-On March 26, the AD John Cunningham announced the university would begin investigating allegations against the program.
-On April 3, it was announced that Cincinnati head coach John Brannen was placed on indefinite leave.
-On April 9, Cincinnati announced Brannen had been relieved of his duties effective immediately.
+On March 26, the Athletic Director John Cunningham announced an investigation against the basketball program.
+On April 3, Cincinnati head coach John Brannen was placed on indefinite leave.
+On April 9, Cincinnati fired Brannen.
 On April 14, 2021, Cincinnati hired Wes Miller to become their next head coach, replacing Brannen.

 Senior season

 On January 30, 2022, he scored the go-ahead basket with 3.7 seconds left against East Carolina.
 DeJulius posted 3 consecutive 20-point games on February 6 (25, #6 Houston), February 9 (24, South Florida), and February 12 (23, Tulsa), marking the first such streak by a Bearcat since Jarron Cumberland did so for the 2018–19 Bearcats over 3 years before.
 On February 24, 2022, he announced that he would not partake in Senior Night fanfare, in part because he was eligible to return with another year due to special COVID-19 waiver.
 DeJulius earned third-team All-American Athletic Conference as a true senior for the 2021–22 Cincinnati Bearcats men's basketball team.
 He averaged a team-leading 14.5 points per game, was the team's only All-AAC performer and decided to exercise his option to return.